A Bakry-\'Emery approach to Lipschitz transportation on manifolds: Introduction

 where in the last inequality we stressed the fact that $T$ is a $C$-Lipschitz map.
 We remark that the same argument applies to log-Sobolev or isoperimetric inequalities.

-In \cite{MR1800860} Caffarelli proved his famous contraction theorem, which states that for a measure $\nu$ on $\R^{d}$ which is uniformly log-concave (i.e., there exists $\alpha >0$ such that $\nabla^{2} V(x) \succcurlyeq \alpha I_{d \times d}$, for each $x \in \R^{d}$), then the Brenier map \cite{MR1100809} (i.e., the transport map solving Monge's problem; see \cite{villani2008optimal} for more context on Monge's problem), which pushes forward $\gamma_{d}$ towards $\nu$, is $C$-Lipschitz, with a constant $C$ which does not depend on the dimension $d$.
-Thus Caffarelli's regularity theorem plays an important role when one wants to obtain novel inequalities; not just functional but concentration and isoperimetric ones, which are still independent of the dimension parameter $d$ (see for example \cite{MR1894593} and \cite{MR2095937}.)
+In \cite{MR1800860} Caffarelli proved his famous contraction theorem, which states that for a measure $\nu$ on $\R^{d}$ which is uniformly log-concave (i.e., $\nu$ is of the form $d\nu(x) = \exp(-V)\, dx$ with $V\colon \R^{d} \to \R$ and such that there exists $\alpha >0$ such that for each $x \in \R^{d}$, $\nabla^{2} V(x) \succcurlyeq \alpha I_{d \times d}$, where $\succcurlyeq$ denotes the L\"owner order on the set of positive semidefinite matrices), then the Brenier map \cite{MR1100809} (i.e., the transport map solving Monge's problem; see \cite{villani2008optimal} for more context on Monge's problem), which pushes forward $\gamma_{d}$ towards $\nu$, is $C$-Lipschitz, with a constant $C$ which does not depend on the dimension $d$.
+Thus Caffarelli's regularity theorem plays an important role when one wants to obtain novel inequalities; not just functional but concentration and isoperimetric ones, which are still independent of the dimension parameter $d$ (see for example \cite{MR1894593} and \cite{MR2095937}).

-There are some extensions to Caffarelli's theorem: for example in \cite{MR3752535} it was proven that the Brenier map between a log-concave measure and a compactly supported perturbation of it is Lipschitz, again with a constant not depending on the dimension.
+There are some extensions to Caffarelli's theorem: for example in \cite{MR3752535} it was proven that the Brenier map between a uniformly log-concave measure and a compactly supported perturbation of it is Lipschitz, again with a constant not depending on the dimension.
 Unfortunately, we remark that there are no known analogs for Caffarelli's result for the Riemannian setting.